dbuchko/hello-world-java/README.md

 # hello-world-java
-Sample repo with a basic Mulesoft app for testing.
+Repo with a basic sample Mulesoft app for testing.

 Java API – PUT